-Mike Genung leads the marriage intensives, which are held in four sessions over two days at our office in Colorado Springs.
+Mike Genung leads the marriage intensives, which are held in four sessions over two days at our office in Chandler, AZ.

 You may be given assignments to work during or after the intensive.
 Click here for more of Mike’s story and background.

-The following is the testimony of a couple who flew to Colorado Springs for the two day intensive
+The following is the testimony of a couple who flew to our office for the two day intensive

 Our experience with the two day marital intensive: